-Lowering high blood pressure is a very important topic not only for avoiding a heart attack or stroke, but simply for a longer life.
+Having healthy blood pressure is a very important topic not only for avoiding heart problems but simply for longer life.

-And personally speaking, this is very important for me because I have a family history of high blood pressure, which has typically lead to strokes on my dad’s side of the family and heart attacks on my mom’s.
+And personally speaking, this is very important for me because I have a family history of blood pressure problems.

-The good news is that there are lots of simple ways to lower high blood pressure, naturally.
-And today I’m going reveal 3 simple pressure points on your body, that will instantly lower your blood pressure.
+The good news is that there are lots of simple ways to support healthy blood pressure, naturally.
+And today I’m going to reveal 3 simple pressure points on your body, that will help with blood pressure.

 Something important that I want to bring to your attention about today’s topic is that these solutions are for instant results, NOT long-term solutions.

-So if you’re feeling stressed or your blood pressure is rising, you can almost instantly and quickly use today’s 3 pressure points to lower your blood pressure and help avoid anything bad from happening.
+So if you’re feeling stressed or your blood pressure is rising, you can almost instantly and quickly use today’s 3 pressure points to help with blood pressure and help avoid anything bad from happening.